WojciechGladysz/NTFS-recovery/README.md

 For help run: ./ntfs.recover -h

-To recover files from /dev/sdx to current folder run:
+To recover files from /dev/sdx (no partition required) to current folder run:

 ./ntfs.recover /dev/sdx -R